 - a.
 Aligns instruction with state-adopted standards at the appropriate level of rigor; - b.
 Sequences lessons and concepts to ensure coherence and required prior knowledge; - c.
 Designs instruction for students to achieve mastery; - d.
 Selects appropriate formative assessments to monitor learning; - e.
-Uses a variety of data, independently, and in collaboration with colleagues, to evaluate learning outcomes, adjust planning and continuously improve the effectiveness of the lessons; and Uses diagnostic student data to plan lessons. - f.
+Uses diagnostic student data to plan lessons - f.
 Develops learning experiences that require students to demonstrate a variety of applicable skills and competencies.